PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 Zone to Cache Changes
 ^^^^^^^^^^^^^^^^^^^^^
 The :ref:`ztc` feature now validates ``ZONEMD`` records.
-This means that zones containing invalid ``ZONEMD`` record will be rejected by default, while previously the ``ZONEMD`` records would be ignored.
+This means that zones containing invalid ``ZONEMD`` records will be rejected by default, while previously the ``ZONEMD`` records would be ignored.
 For more detail, refer to :ref:`ztc`.

 Asynchronous retrieval of ``AAAA`` records for nameservers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If IPv6 is enabled in for outgoing queries using :ref:`setting-query-local-address` the Recursor will schedule an asynchronous task to resolve IPv6 addresses of nameservers it did not learn otherwise.
+If IPv6 is enabled for outgoing queries using :ref:`setting-query-local-address`, the Recursor will schedule an asynchronous task to resolve IPv6 addresses of nameservers it did not otherwise learn.
 These addresses will then be used for future queries to authoritative nameservers.
 This has the consequence that authoritative nameservers will be contacted over IPv6 in more case than before.